radiocosmology/alpenhorn/doc/demo.rst

 * the ``alpenshell`` container, where you'll be issuing ``alpenhorn`` commands
 * the ``alpenhost1`` container, where you'll be interacting with data files

-To aide in distinguishing these three places, we've tried to indicate them by using different highlights.
+To aid in distinguishing these three places, we've tried to indicate them by using different highlights.

 Commands you should execute on the docker host will look like this: